GSI-Fing-Udelar/tectonic/docs/ini_config.md

   mind that this user needs to be able to escalate privileges to root without a password.
 To do this you can configure the sudoers file.
   Default: `tectonic`.
+* `external_port`: port on which the service is offered.
+If using Docker, do not make use of privileged ports.
+Default: `5601`.

 ### [caldera] section:
 * `version`: Caldera version to use.
 Use `latest` for latest version